-- You are encouraged to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues. - You may post small snippets of non-working assignment code to Piazza or the official course Slack.
-If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your TA for help.

-- You may ask conceptual questions related to assignments on Piazza or the official course Slack. - You may post code for the exploration exercises on Piazza or the official course Slack. - You may not post any quiz questions or answers in any form. - You may not make your code publicly accessible.
-For example, any git repo you post assignment code on must be private, with the exception of the Portfolio assignment. - You may share and compare your assignment code with other students on Piazza or the official course Slack starting the Sunday after the assignment was due.
+- Do feel free to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues. - Do feel free to post small snippets of non-working assignment code to Piazza or the official course Slack.
+If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your TA for help. - Do feel free to ask conceptual questions related to assignments on Piazza or the official course Slack. - Do feel free to post code for the exploration exercises on Piazza or the official course Slack. - Don't post any quiz questions or answers in any form. - Don't make your code publicly accessible, for example by posting it on Stack Overflow, Chegg, a public GitHub repository, etc. Any GitHub repository you post assignment code on must be private, with the exception of the Portfolio assignment. - Do feel free to share and compare your assignment code with other students on Piazza or the official course Slack starting the Sunday after the assignment was due.
 Keep in mind that there's not just one correct way to write a program there's almost always a variety of correct approaches.
-As you compare with others' code, try to notice what seem to be advantages or disadvantages of a particular approach, and don't be afraid to ask questions about why someone made a certain design decision.
+As you compare with others' code, try to notice what